wesleycamargo/azure-docs.pt-br/articles/cognitive-services/Computer-vision/QuickStarts/java-hand-text.md

                     new StringEntity("{\"url\":\"" + imageToAnalyze + "\"}");
             request.setEntity(requestEntity);

+            // Two REST API methods are required to extract handwritten text.
+            // One method to submit the image for processing, the other method
+            // to retrieve the text found in the image.

-            // Make the first REST API call to detect the text.
+            // Call the first REST API method to detect the text.
             HttpResponse response = httpTextClient.execute(request);

             // Check for success.